Thursday, December 3

 • St. Elmo Business Association, noon, Mary Ann’s Restaurant.

 • The Wheatland Unit of Home and Community Education, 11 a.m., Joe’s Pizza at Altamont.

 • The St. Elmo Women’s Civic Club will meet at St. Mary’s Catholic Church parking lot at 5:20 p.m. to carpool to Vandalia.
 The Christmas party will be at 6 p.m. at the Vandalia Capitol View Steak House.

-• Items being donated to the Freedom Reigns in Christ Church for the give-away this Saturday can be taken to the church from 8:30 a.m.-7 p.m. this Friday.
+• Last day for Freedom Reigns in Christ Church to collect donations for the clothing giveaway tomorrow; items can be taken to the church from 8:30 a.m.-7 p.m.

 • American Legion Post #420, 7 p.m., Legion Home.

 • Fayette County Board, 7 p.m., Fayette County Courthouse, Vandalia.